tilde-lab/yascheduler/CLOUD.md

     --subnet-prefix 10.0.0.0/22
 ```

-Let's setup a jump host.
-It's allow you to connect from outside.
+It is possible to setup a _jump host_.
+It allows connections from the outside.
-If `yascheduler` is installed in the internal network, it's optional.
+If `yascheduler` is installed in the internal network, it is optional.

 ```bash
 az vm create \